AppImage/AppImageKit/README.md

 ---------------------------------------------------------
 ```

- * AppRun is the binary hat is executed when the AppImage is run
+ * AppRun is the binary that is executed when the AppImage is run
  * .DirIcon contains a 48x48 pixel PNG icon that is used for the AppImage
  * SomeAppFile could be some random file that the app reqires to run